jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   the test passes

-* I change the value given to append_ for fun
+* I change the value given to append_

   .. code-block:: python